WENXU-codinglife/myDictlet/README.md

 20200302:<br/>
 1. Deploy the app to Heroku.

+20200309:<br/>
+1. Postgres.app has been installed locally.
+2. Database has been created for 'mydicelet-0' and works. **bold (BUT VALUES OF 'DATE' ATTRIBUTE SEEM WRONG)**

  <mark>NEXT TO DO:</mark>
 - [ ] Google for 'handlebar.js';
 - [x] (20200301) Try to use javascript to realize fetching json from API;